EmericReactJS/node-todolist/README.md

-# Todolist with login/signup/session management and database, with focus on minimizing use of frameworks/libraries
+# Todolist:
-and implementing an MVC design pattern.
+login/signup/session management and database, with focus on minimizing use of frameworks/libraries and implementing an MVC design pattern.

 ___